Taliesin West: Critical reception

 In 1993, a writer for the Pittsburgh Post-Gazette said that the buildings showed respect to Wright's style without necessarily serving as a memorial to him.
 By contrast, Paul Goldberger of The New York Times wrote that Taliesin West "has always had an oddly worshipful, almost cultlike quality to it", citing the fact that apprentices spoke of Wright in a reverent manner and that a massive picture of Wright was hung in the drafting room.
 A writer for the San Francisco Examiner said in 1998 that Taliesin West was "one of the purest expressions of Frank Lloyd Wright's vision", as it had been built on an undeveloped site, and Wright had not been beholden to any client demands while designing the structures.
 A Los Angeles Times reporter called the complex "one part desert camp, one part cave and one part fleet of ships".
 A writer for The Burlington Free Press wrote in 2000 that the structures looked like an Asian temple at night.

 In 2001, an Associated Press writer described the complex as imitating the desert environment, while the Los Angeles Daily News wrote that Taliesin West was a monument to Wright and to organic architecture.
 As a Calgary Herald reporter described it, the desert "simply flows into the walls, in the rocks and the sand" of the house.
 The writer Neil Levine described Taliesin West as being "angular [and] rough" with crude-looking materials, in contrast to the smooth concrete design of Fallingwater, which Wright had designed around the same time.
 The architect Philip Johnson described Taliesin West as "the essence of architecture" but also said that, to people unfamiliar with Wright's work, the structures appeared as "a meaningless group of buildings".
 Sunset magazine wrote that scholars called Taliesin West "one of Wright's masterpieces".
 Several critics wrote that the buildings' organic, transient nature had become diluted due to modifications such as air conditioning, glass ceilings, and steel beams.
+Taliesin West ranked 123rd on the AIA's 2007 List of America's Favorite Architecture, which listed the top 150 buildings in the United States.